 Your Fair Share score is a number between 0 and 1.
 Projects with a larger Fair Share score receive a higher priority in the queue.

 A project is given an allocation of compute units over a given period.
 An institution also has a percentage Fair Share entitlement of each machine's deliverable capacity over that same period.

-- Using faster than your expected rate of usage will cause your Fair Share score to decrease.
+- Using faster than your expected rate of usage will usually cause your Fair Share score to decrease.
 The more extreme the overuse, the more severe the likely drop.

-- Using slower than your expected rate of usage will cause your Fair Share score to increase.
+- Using slower than your expected rate of usage will usually cause your Fair Share score to increase.
 The more extreme the underuse, the greater the Fair Share bonus.

 What is Fair Share?

-- If the size of your allocation (in core hours per day) increases, your project's share of the cluster will increase.
+- If the size of your allocation increases, your project's share of the cluster will increase.
 Conversely, if the size of your allocation decreases, your project's share of the cluster will decrease.

-- If the size of another project's allocation (again, in core hours per day) increases, your project's share of the cluster will decrease, since, even though your allocation's size has remained the same, the total size of other allocations has increased and thus your allocation's share has decreased.
+- If the size of another project's allocation increases, your project's share of the cluster will decrease, since, even though your allocation's size has remained the same, the total size of other allocations has increased and thus your allocation's share has decreased.
 Conversely, if the size of the other project's allocation decreases, your project's share of the cluster will increase.